3DBAG/3dbag-api/README.md

 ## Run Locally:

-You first need to install [poetry](https://python-poetry.org/docs/) and enable the creating of vitual env. within the project:
+You first need to install [poetry](https://python-poetry.org/docs/) and enable the generation of vitual environments within a project:

 ```bash
   poetry config virtualenvs.in-project true